-Japan is a food lover’s dream.
+Japan truly is a food lover’s dream.
 With Asian cuisine that has often emigrated from its island home, Japanese food is well-known all over the world.
 Servings of miso soup, tempura, and, of course, sushi are common in any major city.
 For the traditional and the strange, the elegant and the messy, check out these restaurants in Japan’s capital that will make your mouth water, no nix that, will make you drool!
 I found some of the coolest restaurants in Tokyo and MUST EAT Tokyo places ever.
 So read on as I introduce you to REAL Japanese food!

 8 of the Coolest Restaurants in Tokyo